 The Hall of Fame Library, which houses in excess of three million documents, including a file on every player to appear in a major league game, 250,000 photographs and 14,000 hours of recorded film, video and sound.
 A public research area is a great place to spend the afternoon, for those wishing to delve deeper into Baseball’s history.
 The Library also includes exhibits, such as Scribes and Mikemen and Baseball at the Movies, the Sandlot Kids’ Clubhouse, and the Bullpen Theater.

-The Research Center is open Monday through Friday, from 9 a.m. until 5 p.m., with the exception of holidays and special events.
+The Research Center is open Monday through Friday, from 9 a.m. until 5 p.m., with the exception of holidays, the winter months and special events.
 Appointments are encouraged.
-To schedule an appointment, or for more information, please call 607-547-0330 or write to [email protected].
+To schedule an appointment, or for more information, please call 607-547-0330 or write to email@example.com.

 A Three-Year, $20-Million Renovation of the National Baseball Hall of Fame and Museum was formally completed with a rededication ceremony on July 29, 2005.
 Thirty-eight Hall of Fame members were present to cut the ribbon.
 The project marked the Museum’s seventh building renovation effort since the opening of its doors for the first time on June 12, 1939.
 Previous projects in 1950, 1958, 1968, 1980, 1989 and 1994 added exhibit space, the Hall of Fame Gallery, the Hall of Fame Library and the Museum Store, and connected them all.
 The most recent renovation offers visitors: a completely new look and feel; 14 exhibit and program spaces; 10,000 additional square feet of exhibit space; more accessibility for those with special needs; more interactive technology; a more consistent environment for the collections; and a seamless traffic pattern for visitors to enjoy.
 Museum floorplans are available here.